 Doctor M. L. Kaufman is a native of Louisville, Kentucky.
-He is married to Ivy L. Kaufman of Lexington, Kentucky.
 He is the son of the Reverend Godfrey Kaufman and Ms. Paula Butler of Louisville, Kentucky.
 He graduated with a bachelor’s degree in Applied Physics from Christopher Newport University in Newport News, Virginia; a Master of Divinity Degree from Virginia Union University in Richmond, Virginia; a Master of Sacred Theology Degree from Lutheran Theological Southern Seminary in Columbia, South Carolina; and a Doctor of Ministry Degree in Homiletics from McCormick Theological Seminary in Chicago, Illinois.
 He taught African American Homiletics and Black Theology as an adjunct professor at Lutheran Seminary.
-He currently is an adjunct faculty for Apex School of Theology.
+He served as adjunct faculty for Barber-Scotia College and Apex School of Theology.
 Currently, he serves as adjunct professor in homiletics for Bethune Cookman University in the Graduate School of Religion.

 Among his degreed pursuits, he has had several certifications and certificates of training ranging from administration, conflict resolution, family relationships, and personality types.
 While attending Virginia Union University, he and a partner developed and copy written a welfare reform program for the state of Virginia that addressed spiritual, economic, and social issues.
 He also has written an article on domestic violence in a military newspaper at Fort Eustis, Virginia entitled “Jack and Jill Went up the Hill.”